 How can I become an active participant?

-The abstract submission will open on the 31st of August 2021, and will close on the 19th of October.
+The abstract submission will open mid/end of 2022, and will close about 2 months later.
 This will be possible via a link on our website.

 What happens next?